This page is intended for McGill Science undergraduates who are interested in participating in the 2015 Undergraduate Research Conference (URC).

-- Thursday, September 26, 2013: Registrations due from the students who are nominated, by webform (including abstracts).
+- Tuesday, October 6, 2015: Registrations due from the students who have been nominated, by webform (including abstracts).

 Please plan to be available all day long.
 Lunch will be provided to presenting students.